 Photo above: AGC members during a recent work party to spruce up the Mayor's Garden.

-The Club is fortunate to be able to trace its history in this gem of a book, which contains 60-typed pages of information about its founding members, their vision, thoughts, and activities.
+The Arlington Garden Club is fortunate to be able to trace its history back to this black notebook written by founding members.
+The 60-typed pages contain their thoughts, vision and activities.
+What a treasure!

 Powered by GoDaddy Website Builder